Welcome to London

 Top 3 Travel Tips

-An Oyster Card is the cheapest way to travel on the underground tube system, for a cost effective way to get around
+An Oyster Card is the cheapest way to travel on the underground and on buses, the Visitor Oyster card is recommended for tourists

 Off-peak travel cards are also good options and can be used up until 4am the following day on the tube and the city’s buses